-The mean, median, standard deviation, and IQR from multiple shear wave measurements can be displayed on a worksheet report page (up to 14 measurements).
+The mean, median, standard deviation, and IQR, and IQR/median from multiple shear wave measurements can be displayed on a worksheet report page (up to 14 measurements).
 Individual measurements (i.e., outliers) can be excluded from the calculation of these statistical values as selected by the user.